- Senior School

 Details on the co-educational Senior School

 Mixed.
 We already have some mixed classes with other independent girls’ schools and this offers us the chance to expand this collaboration.
-The girls will be integrated into all aspects of the school and the house system we run will also be mixed.
+The girls are integrated into all aspects of the school and the house system we run is also be mixed.

 Why are the numbers so small?
 Why not completely integrate the Senior School?